ADFG-DSF/BeaverCreek_ArcticGrayling_telemetry/README.md

 -   **Section_DiscreteTS.png** and **Section_Sankey.png**: Plots visualizing the movement of fish between river Sections (Lower, Middle, Upper, Headwaters) for each Season.
 These could be considered companion plots to tables **Section_bySeason.csv** and **Section_bySurvey.csv**.

--   **Section_labels**: A simple plot describing how Section and Designation were defined, so these definitions can be refined if desired.
+-   **Section_labels.png**: A simple plot describing how Section and Designation were defined, so these definitions can be refined if desired.

+-   **UpstreamPosition.png**: A plot visualizing the location of fish in each flight, as expressed by Upstream Position, defined by the distance from the Yukon River confluence.